BaharanKh/GDML/README.md

-# GDML
-Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects
+# GDML: Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects
 =======

 This repository contains code for estimating causal effects in networked settings, where treatments and outcomes may be influenced by network connections.